 Foreign language documents must be translated into English by the issuing institution, an authorized translator or a teacher of the language.
 Any additional requirements will be posted to your Applicant Center, so be sure to check your application status regularly after you've applied.

-If you have taken university courses in China, you MUST arrange for a verification report of your university transcript with the China Academic Degree and Graduate Education Development Center (CDGDC).
-The report must be mailed directly to Undergraduate Admissions by the CDGDC, rather than by you or any third party.
-Any transcript not mailed by the CDGDC will not be considered.
+If you have taken university courses in China, you MUST arrange for a verification report of your university transcript with the China Higher Education Student Information and Career Center (CHESICC).
+The report must be mailed directly to Undergraduate Admissions by CHESICC, rather than by you or any third party.
+Any transcript not mailed by CHESICC will not be considered.

 Additional requirements if you have earned fewer than 30 semester (45 quarter) hours